NotTooMuch

 Why it happens

-Clinical products surface everything because everything could matter.
-Over time, dashboards accumulate data points without anyone asking what actually needs attention right now.
+• Clinical products surface everything because everything could matter.

 What it costs